Tax Time Savings

 - This may explain why less than 1 percent of the 55 million people who own savings bonds have TreasuryDirect accounts.

-To continue to promote saving at tax time, D2D has launched the National SaveYourRefund promotion.
-Beginning February 1st, 2013 and running through April 15th, 2013, tax filers who save at least $50 of their federal refund using IRS Form 8888 can enter the promotion.
-SaveYourRefund will award four weekly prizes of $250 and one $25,000 Grand Prize.
-By offering large prize incentives and the chance to tell winners’ stories through videos and social media, SaveYourRefund will transform the often- stressful, anxious, moment of tax filing and the serious, earnest act of savings into a time of celebration.
+To continue to promote saving at tax time, D2D has launched the SaveYourRefund promotion.
+Beginning January 24th, 2014 and running through April 15th, 2014, tax filers who save at least $50 of their federal refund using IRS Form 8888 can enter the promotion.
+SaveYourRefund will award 100 weekly prizes of $100 and one $25,000 Grand Prize.
+By offering large prize incentives, SaveYourRefund will transform the often- stressful, anxious, moment of tax filing and the serious, earnest act of savings into a time of celebration.

 Each tax season, $300 billion flows in federal refunds, with over $100 billion going to those living on household incomes of $50,000 or less.
 Federal tax refunds offer many people a lump sum even larger than the typical paycheck.
 With a large influx of cash comes a unique opportunity to set aside savings.
 Today, all tax filers have an easy way to save built into the tax form; IRS Form 8888 allows filers to split their refund into more than one account or save directly in U.S. Savings Bonds, making saving quick and easy.
 Leveraging the power of this split refund infrastructure and with the help of partners in the public, private, and social sectors, SaveYourRefund will make saving at tax time rewarding, easy, exciting, and fun.